Group tour Operator for holidays to Bavaria, Germany

 Schloss Neuschwanstein, Füssen and Lake Forggensee

-Note: Castle Neuschwanstein is located at the top of a steep hill, usually accessible by bus.
+Note: Castle Neuschwanstein is located at the top of a steep hill, usually accessible by bus or horse & carriage.
 There are many steps inside the building.

 Day 6